Bushra2252/holbertonschool-printf/README.md

 get_format_func.c

-‚Ü≥ Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character.
+‚-> Contains the get_format_func function, which returns a pointer to the correct print function based on the format specifier character.
-‚ÄÉ‚Ü≥ It uses an array of structs to match specifiers to their corresponding functions ('c', 's', 'd', 'i', '%').
+‚It uses an array of structs to match specifiers to their corresponding functions ('c', 's', 'd', 'i', '%').